Atlantic 10 Conference

+The conference's commissioner since 2008 is Bernadette McGlade.
+In fall 2023 the A-10 moved its headquarters from Newport News, Virginia, to Washington, D.C.

 History

+Early history

 The Atlantic 10 Conference was founded in 1975 as the Eastern Collegiate Basketball League (ECBL) and began conference play in 1976.
 At that time, basketball was its only sport.
 After its first season, it added sports other than basketball and changed its name to the Eastern Athletic Association.
 However, despite its official names, it was popularly known as the Eastern 8, as it then had eight members (Villanova, Duquesne, Penn State, West Virginia, George Washington, Massachusetts, Pittsburgh, and Rutgers).

 After changes in membership that saw charter members Villanova and Pittsburgh leave (in 1980 and 1982, respectively) and new members St. Bonaventure (1979), Rhode Island (1980), Saint Joseph's (1982), and Temple (1982) enter, establishing the league with 10 members, the conference adopted the current Atlantic 10 name in 1982.

+Expansion, contraction, and football

 Further membership changes saw the league expand to its maximum of 16 members.
 From 1997 through 2006, the league also operated a football conference; during that period, more than 20 schools were participating in A-10 competition in at least one sport.
-This ended when the A-10 football programs all departed to join a new football conference sponsored by the Colonial Athletic Association (CAA).
+This ended when the A-10 football programs all departed to join a new football conference sponsored by the Colonial Athletic Association (CAA; now known as the Coastal Athletic Association).
 In 2012, Butler joined the conference after leaving the Horizon League and VCU joined after leaving the CAA.